Learning to Discover Iterative Spectral Algorithms: Neural Network Engine of

-To make \framework applicable in practical scenarios, where accurate spectral information is costly to obtain, we extend our backbone model with an \emph{embedding layer} that can reason about spectral structure from coarse observations.
-As shown in Algorithm~\ref{alg:embed_layer_eigenproblem} (in Appendix~\ref{apprndix:model_structure_detail}), the embedding layer $g_{\phi}$ takes as input a coarse spectral probe, obtained from a small number of iterations of an eigensolver such as subspace iteration.
-It learns a mapping from coarse spectral estimates to an embedding vector, $(\widehat{\boldsymbol{\lambda}}, \widehat{\boldsymbol{r}}) \mapsto \mathbf{e}$, which synthesizes the essential spectral features.
-During post-training, we freeze the backbone model and train only the embedding~layer.
+\paragraph{Embedding Layer (Post-training).} The embedding layer $g_{\phi}$ takes as input a coarse spectral probe, obtained from a cheap eigensolver warm-start.
+It learns a mapping from the spectral probe to an embedding vector, $(\widehat{\boldsymbol{\lambda}}, \widehat{\boldsymbol{r}}) \mapsto \mathbf{e}$, encoding the essential spectral features.
+Details of embedding layer is shown in Algorithm~\ref{alg:embed_layer_eigenproblem} in Appendix~\ref{apprndix:model_structure_detail}

+During training, we first pre-train the backbone model with a synthetic dataset, using prescribed spectral features as input.
+For post-training, we fix the backbone and train the embedding layer using spectral probes of the dataset as input.
+We fix the model during inference time on realistic problems.